PERRINN/project-424-unity/README.md

 2. Play the scene.
 The car is at the starting point.
 3. Press **Q** to enable the autopilot.

-All other features work normally: telemetry, cameras, time scale...
+All other features work normally: telemetry (T), cameras (C), time scale... (see left-bottom section of the UI for the feature list)

 ## How to drive the 424